Omega-AGI/.github/profile/README.md

-# We are continuing the original mission of OpenAI — nonprofit and open source for the benefit of society.
+# We are continuing the original vision of OpenAI — nonprofit and open source for the benefit of society.

 Press release, 17.10.2024